lydiadanas/Data-310/WednesdayWeek4.md

 customer review: wm'24 unnamed individual: "who thanos snapped this"

 I think the open eyes aren't showing up because I had to edit them into the downloaded picture.

+I pretend I do not see it. but in reality

+    i
+        do